Should I assess?

 Factors to consider in whether or not to assess

-When deciding what type of assessment option you wish to use, various factors are important, including:
+When deciding what type of assessment you wish to use, various factors are important, including:

 • How will you indicate to your students the importance of reflection within your course or initiative?